© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Monastic grange, 40m south west of Musden Grange Farm is a scheduled monument protected by Historic England under reference 1008546.
 View the official record →

-Monastic grange, 40m south west of Musden Grange Farm, is an ancient monument consisting of the remains of a medieval agricultural establishment.
+Monastic grange, 40m south west of Musden Grange Farm, is a medieval agricultural outlying farm belonging to a monastic house.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008546.

 Monastic grange, 40m south west of Musden Grange Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008546.